armijnhemel/binaryanalysis-ng/src/identification/README.md

 scripts in the `maintenance/meilisearch` directory.
 This database can then be queried when analyzing results obtained with BANG.

-The Meilisearch database script currently only extracts function names and variable names to put into Meilisearch.
+The Meilisearch database script extracts strings, function names and variable names to put into Meilisearch.
+The search script only uses the strings.